johnny-kantaros/fantasy-football/README.md

 Johnny:

--Data collection, web scraping, working with API's -Implementation of ML algorithm
+-Data collection, web scraping, working with API's
+-Implementation of ML algorithm
 -Theory (math related) on whichever algorithm we choose to employ

+Ethan:
+-Data collection and exploring how to combine different data sources.
+-Implementing a ML algorithm to a topic we are passionate about.
+-Exploring different algorithms we could potentially implement on our data.

 ## Risk Statement